 Ice the cake by spooning icing on top of the first sponge layer.
-Stread evenly.
+Spread evenly.
 Then place the second cake sponge layer on top of the first iced one.
-Ince evenly and continue until all 4 have been placed on top of each other.
-Next ie the outside of the cake, filling any gaps between the slices.
-Remember this is a naked cake so there will be parts on the outside of the cake with very little icing! (there's a GIF here that may be helpful).
+Ice evenly and continue until all 4 have been placed on top of each other.
+Next ice the outside of the cake, filling any gaps between the slices.
+Remember this is a naked cake so there will be parts on the outside of the cake with very little icing!
 Decorate to your liking.

-Tip 1: You can also bake the sweet potatoes for about 45 minuts in the oven (or until soft) instead of steaming them.
+Tip 1: You can also bake the sweet potatoes for about 45 minutes in the oven (or until soft) instead of steaming them.

-Tip 2: You can also use raw cane sugar in the forsting in stead of maple syrup.
+Tip 2: You can also use raw cane sugar in the frosting in stead of maple syrup.
 Please do to taste!